-Lytham’s army of gardening volunteers have won gold in the ‘small coastal resort’ category of the national Britain in Bloom competition – and will be entered next year in the Champion of Champions section.
+Very well done to Lythams army of gardening volunteers.
+They won gold in the ‘small coastal resort’ category of the national Britain in Bloom competition.

-The Royal Horticultural Society awards, presented in Sunderland, saw Lytham compete against North Berwick; Dartmouth; St Brelade, Jersey; St Pierre du Bois, Guernsey; and Whitby.
+These Royal Horticultural Society awards were presented in Sunderland.
+This heat saw Lytham compete against North Berwick; Dartmouth; St Brelade, Jersey; St Pierre du Bois, Guernsey; and Whitby.

 Jim Leak, Lytham In Bloom chairman, said: ‘Dozens of helpers and hundreds of supporters have worked tirelessly.
 Lytham has looked superb all spring, summer and autumn.

 ‘Someone said Fylde is now Britain’s In Bloom borough and I have to agree.
 Lytham’s fantastic committee has led the way but the whole of Fylde has been looking better and better each year.

 ‘The Lytham committee could not have done it without help from Axa, Fylde Council, Kirkham prison and hundreds of other volunteers.
 This award is recognition for all of them.

 ‘The judges were looking for more than just flower beds and hanging baskets.
 They also looked at allotments, parks, involvement by the community, street cleaning, recycling and general environmental quality.